 The Modern Federal Estate Tax

-The Modern Federal Estate Tax began in 1916, to pay for the U.S. involvement in World War I. Unlike the previous impositions of the estate tax, this one was not repealed after the war and remained in place until 2010 when it was fully repealed.
+The federal estate tax was reinstated in 1916, to pay for the U.S. involvement in World War I. Unlike the previous impositions of the estate tax, this one was not repealed after the war and remained in place until a brief one year repeal in 2010.